 The school survived two fires, the Civil War, a century of financial turmoil and two relocations to become one of the premier nationally ranked Christian universities.
-From its meager beginnings in Marion, Alabama, with only 31 students, Samford is now home to more than 5,600 students on a beautiful Georgian-Colonial style campus in Homewood, Alabama.
+From its meager beginnings in Marion, Alabama, with only 31 students, Samford is now home to approximately 5,700 students on a beautiful Georgian-Colonial style campus in Homewood, Alabama.

 The Alabama Baptist State Convention established a college for men, naming it Howard College in honor of John Howard, an 18th-century English social reformer.

 In a controversial decision spurred by racial, economic and rural/urban tensions, Howard College relocates from Marion to East Lake, starting the year with 83 students.

 Anna Judge becomes Howard's first female graduate.
 Co-education was thereafter suspended for "lack of proper facilities" Five other women were admitted between the years of 1895-1896.